Barney Kulok

-Barney Kulok (born 1981) is an American artist and photographer who lives and works in New York City.
+Barney Kulok (born 1981) is an American artist and photographer based in New York City.
+His work has been exhibited internationally and is held in the collections of institutions including the Museum of Modern Art in New York.

 Early life and education

 Kulok was born in New York City.
-He earned a Bachelor of Arts from Bard College in 2005.
+He studied at Bard College, where he earned a Bachelor of Arts degree in 2005.

-Life and work
+Career

-Following the New York debut of his collaborative video installation in Walls 'N' Things, a group exhibition of young artists curated by Clarissa Dalrymple at the Nicole Klagsbrun Gallery in 2005, Kulok was identified as one of the ten "23-Year-old Masters" by The Wall Street Journal.
-Critic Vince Aletti wrote "Working in a black-and-white and color and in a wide range of scales, Kulok turns out extremely self-conscious pictures of mostly ordinary things: bouquets of fake flowers in a car's rear window, doorbells in a tenement foyer, a stained leatherette headrest, a wind-blown tree at night, a barn.
-But each of these images is tight, engaging an surprisingly elegant; the headrest is close to perfection."
+Kulok first received attention following his participation in Walls 'N' Things, a 2005 group exhibition of emerging artists curated by Clarissa Dalrymple at the Nicole Klagsbrun Gallery in New York.
+That same year, The Wall Street Journal identified him as one of the “23-Year-Old Masters,” highlighting a group of young artists gaining early recognition.

+Kulok’s photographic practice explores everyday objects and environments, often presented in carefully composed black-and-white or color images.
+Writing in The New Yorker, critic Vince Aletti described Kulok’s photographs as “extremely self-conscious pictures of mostly ordinary things,” noting their formal precision and elegance.

-In 2012 Aperture Foundation published Kulok's first monograph, Building: Louis I. Kahn at Roosevelt Island.
-Writing about Building for Frieze critic Chris Wiley observed, the black-and-white photographs "take into account the art historical precedents of Minimalism and Post-Minimalism, with a deftness that has had few parallels since the work of Lewis Baltz."
+In 2012, the Aperture Foundation published Kulok’s first monograph, Building: Louis I. Kahn at Roosevelt Island.
+Reviewing the book for Frieze, critic Chris Wiley wrote that the photographs engage with the traditions of Minimalism and Post-Minimalism while documenting architectural spaces associated with architect Louis Kahn.

-In 2013 Kulok was commissioned by Brian Sholis, then editor of Aperture magazine, to write Reflections on the Concrete Mirror, an essay about the relationship between photography and architecture.
-In 2014 Kulok co-edited, with artist Vik Muniz, the 20th Anniversary issue of Blind Spot Magazine.
-In 2016 Kulok founded Hunters Point Press in Long Island City, NY where he has published books by Baldwin Lee, B. Wurtz, Jeremy Sigler, Janice Guy, Jared Bark, and Svetlana Alpers.
+Kulok has also written and edited on photography and visual culture.
+In 2013 he contributed the essay Reflections on the Concrete Mirror, examining relationships between photography and architecture, commissioned by Brian Sholis for Aperture magazine.
+In 2014 he co-edited, with artist Vik Muniz, the twentieth anniversary issue of Blind Spot magazine.

+In 2016 Kulok founded Hunters Point Press in Long Island City, New York.
+Through the press he has published photography and art books by artists including Baldwin Lee, B. Wurtz, Jeremy Sigler, Janice Guy, Jared Bark, and Svetlana Alpers.